mlochbaum/BQN/doc/oop.md

       }
     }

-Two fields `l` and `Transfer` aren't exported, for two different reasons. `l` encodes the state of the tower, but it's often better to expose it with the function `View` instead to allow the internal representation to be changed freely. `Transfer` is just a utility function.
+Two variables `l` and `Transfer` aren't exported, for two different reasons. `l` encodes the state of the tower, but it's only exposed with the function `View`, which allows the internal representation to be changed freely. `Transfer` is just a utility function.
 While it's not dangerous to use outside of the object, there's no reason to expose it through `towerOfHanoi`'s interface.
 If it's wanted in another place it should be moved to a common location.

 Here are the results of a few applications of these functions.